o-love/ToDoX/readme.md

 The main branch should be used as the stable version of the codebase, and should only contain code that has been thoroughly tested and reviewed.
 It's important to avoid making changes directly to the main branch, and to only merge changes in from feature branches after they have been reviewed and tested.
 This helps to ensure that the codebase remains stable and that changes are properly tracked and reviewed.

-## Usage
+## Basic Docker commands
-### Building the application
-To build the application, run the following command:<br>
+Here are some basic Docker commands that everyone should know:
+- Build all the necessary Docker images:
     ```
     docker-compose build
-    ```<br>
-This will build all the necessary Docker images.

-### Restarting the application
-To restart the application, run the following command:<br>
     ```
+- (Re)Start all the Docker containers:
+    ```
     docker-compose up -d
-    ```<br>
-This will restart all the Docker containers.

-### Bringing the application down
-To stop the application, run the following command:<br>
     ```
-    docker-compose down
-    ```<br>
-This will stop and remove all the Docker containers.

-### Killing the application
-To kill the application, run the following command:<br>
+- Rebuild the image before starting the container:
     ```
-    docker-compose kill
-    ```<br>
-This will stop all the Docker containers immediately.

-### Building with docker-compose up --build -d
+    docker-compose up --build -d
-To alternatively build the application, run the following command:<br>
     ```
-    docker-compose up --build -d
-    ```<br>
-This command rebuilds the image before starting the container.
     This command can be slower than docker-compose up -d because it rebuilds the image every time.
 However, it can be helpful if you have made changes to the Dockerfile or if the image was not built correctly the first time.

-## Configuration
-- The IP addresses are static to make sure that the containers can communicate seamlessly.
-Please do not modify the IP addresses in the docker-compose.yml file.
-- The .env file in the Server directory is already configured with the necessary environment variables.
-You don't need to modify it unless absolutely necessary.
-- The user created in the .env file already has the necessary permissions on the database.
-You do not need to create another user or modify the permissions of the current user unless a new one is created.

-### Why Docker & Nginx
-We use Docker to simplify the process of deploying our application and to ensure consistent environments across all machines.
-With Docker, we can package all the dependencies and configurations of our application into a single container, making it easy to deploy and run the application on any machine.

-We use Nginx as a reverse proxy to handle incoming traffic and distribute it to the appropriate containers in our Docker network.
-Nginx provides additional features like load balancing, caching, and SSL termination, which can help improve the performance and security of our application.

-### Docker folders
-Instead of using volumes to store the persistent data for our containers, we have chosen to use a docker folder with the necessary files.
-The main reason for this is that it can be complicated to execute commands inside a container when the data is stored in a volume.

-By having a local folder that we map to containers, we can ensure that data is stored correctly and accessible from any container that needs it.
-This also makes it easier to manage the data since we don't have to worry about dealing with the volume.

-Additionally, by having a local folder for each service (MySQL, PHP, Nginx), we can keep a clear organization of the files and settings of each service.
-This makes it easier to locate and modify the settings for each service.

-For example, we use the hosts.allow file to restrict access to the MySQL service only to specific IP addresses.
-Similarly, we use the default.conf file to configure the Nginx service to listen on a specific port and handle requests for the Laravel application.

-## Basic Docker commands
-Here are some basic Docker commands that everyone should know:
+- Stop the application and remove all the Docker containers:
+    ```
+    docker-compose down
+    ```
 - Opens a terminal inside the container with the specified name:
     ```
     docker exec -it <container_name>